-This thematic issue is the third in a series of issues jointly co-edited by SAMAJ and the European Association for South Asian Studies (EASAS).
+This thematic issue is the fourth in a series of issues jointly co-edited by SAMAJ and the European Association for South Asian Studies (EASAS).
 More on our partnership with EASAS here.

 ‘Working from home is better than going out to the factories’ (?): Spatial Embeddedness, Agency and Labour-Market Decisions of Women in the City of Delhi [Full text]07 September 2015

 The Left Radical of Afghanistan [Chap-e Radikal-e Afghanistan]: Finding Trotsky after Stalin and Mao?
 [Full text]02 June 2015

 Nāth Yogīs’ Encounters with Islam [Full text]13 May 2015